 (888) 987-0005Our Birth Injury Lawyers are available to meet you in your home or the hospital.

-Uterine atony (also known as uterine hypotonicity) is a maternal complication where the mother’s uterus fails to contract after delivering the baby.
-While it can also affect contractions during childbirth, uterine atony primarily affects the afterbirth process.
+Uterine atony (also known as uterine hypotonicity) is a complication where the mother’s uterus fails to contract after delivering the baby.
+While it can also affect contractions during childbirth, uterine atony primarily affects the afterbirth process of delivering the placenta.

 The uterus is a hollow, muscular organ that holds and nourishes unborn babies.
 The organ itself has three layers: